mubaid95/SyllabusScholar/README.md

  a) For DataBase:

-We have created a Online Database Using Supbase- https://supabase.com/
+We created an online database using Supbase- https://supabase.com/

 DB_NAME= your_database_name